 Gluteus medius and minimus: These muscles lie beneath the gluteus maximus in layer, the medius being more superficial and the minimus being deeper.
 They act to rotate the thigh and swing the leg out to the side.
 It’s best to treat them together, as they are so close it can be difficult to distinguish one from the other.

 Piriformis: This cigar-shapes muscle lies deep within the buttocks and connects the thigh bone to the pelvis near the scrum.
-It’s primarily responsible for rotating the thigh outward and for swinging the let out to the side when the hip is flexed.
+It’s primarily responsible for rotating the thigh outward and for swinging them out to the side when the hip is flexed.
 Trigger points in this muscle can entrap the sciatic nerve.

 Quadratus Lumborum: Deeper within the sides of the torso, roughly covering the area of the kidneys, this muscle can act alone to bend the torso to the side or rotate it.
 Acting together with the superficial paraspinals, it helps with straightening the torso up after bending forward.
 Like the Iliopsoas, it’s one of the most commonly overlooked sources of low back pain, and when dysfunctional it can cause some of the most excruciating pain a person can experience.